nbe95/cowphone/README.md

 ![A photo of a cow](./doc/beware.jpg)

 > Fun fact: This was one of the first fortunes I got when implementing and
 > testing this tool.
-There's no such thing as coincidence... :cow:
+There's no such thing as coincidence. :cow:

 Take a look at [this template](./.env.template) and populate your own `.env` file.
 Then, simply run `docker compose up -d` etc. and you're all set.